mattsam1234/multinational-retail-data-centralisation793/README.md

 ### What I learned

 During this project I covered a lot of topics I havent really used before.
 Having comparatively done a lot of pandas I was fairly familiar with the functions I was using.
 I learned a lot about exploratory data analysis.
 With methods like info() and value_counts() you can tell a lot about the data regardless of the size and figure out what you need to do to clean the data.
 On top of this I feel like i have learned a lot about using python in OOP and making functions reusable across multiple data sources.
+On the SQL side of things I learned a lot including the use of window functions.
+I think the most important part of the SQl side I learned is how to break down a complicated question into subqueries and build an answer to the question given

 ## Instructions